 It’s a great supplement with solar panels.
 It can be used as a power source if using power tools in remote areas.
 Hopefully, the price will lower in time.” – Richard Ward, 2006 Ford 250, 2007 Arctic Fox 990

 “It’s not for me.
 I have all the same functionality on a much larger scale in my camper now.
 For tent camping with a Jeep, yes.” – Kenneth Hufnagel, 2005 GMC 2500HD, 1998 Lance 845

 “Probably, for most people.
 Northern Lite Australian Ultimate Models are all fitted with a 200ah or 300ah Lithium battery with a smart cell balancing system (needed if you want your lithium to last).
-This is complimented with a Redarc Battery Management System with a lithium profile (also required for lithium) that charges from any power source – vehicle, shore, generator or the four 100-watt solar panels on the camper.
-It has a four stage charger with vehicle battery isolation and a full battery monitoring system.” – Garry Davis, 2008 Navara D40, 2012 Northern Lite 8-11 SE Australian Ultimate
+This is complemented with a Redarc Battery Management System with a lithium profile (also required for lithium) that charges from any power source – vehicle, shore, generator, or the four 100-watt solar panels on the camper.
+It has a four-stage charger with vehicle battery isolation and a full battery monitoring system.” – Garry Davis, 2008 Navara D40, 2012 Northern Lite 8-11 SE Australian Ultimate

 “Yes, when the prices come down it would be great to run my wife’s hair dryer, toaster, or computer/printer without having to run our Honda generator when boondocking.
 We have just one 95-watt solar panel and two Group 27 AGM batteries.
 So, the cost is less than another solar panel.” – Ed Kuivinen, 2009 Ford F250, 2016 Lance 850